 Classification.
 Consistency.
 Reporting.

-cmDensity™ An investigational, artificial intelligence- based triage software that helps radiologists classify density accurately and consistently.
+cmDensity™ An artificial intelligence (AI) based detection software that helps radiologists classify density accurately and consistently.

 As reported in the Journal of the American College of Radiology (JACR)1, dense breast tissue is associated with an increased risk of breast cancer.
 Dense breast tissue can obscure cancers on mammograms, increasing the difficulty of detection.

 The impact of breast density on cancer detection is significant enough that the FDA requires that mammography reports include an assessment of breast density and notification of the patient of her breast density.